YouTube Transcript Scraper avatar

 FAQ

 Can I extract transcripts from private or age-restricted videos?
 No. This Actor only works with public YouTube videos.
-Private, unlisted, or age-restricted videos that require login will return an error message.
+Private, unlisted, or age-restricted videos that require a login will return an error message with the video ID so you can identify which ones failed.

 What happens if a video doesn't have captions?
-The Actor returns the video metadata with segmentCount: 0 and an empty segments array.
-No error is thrown — you still get the video title, description, view count, and other metadata.
+The Actor returns the full video metadata with segmentCount: 0 and an empty segments array.
+No error is thrown.
+You still get the title, description, view count, publish date, and other fields.

 Which languages are supported?
 All languages available on YouTube — over 100 languages including auto-generated captions.
-Set the language parameter to any ISO 639-1 code (e.g., en, es, de, ja, ko, ar, hi).
-If your preferred language isn't available, the Actor automatically falls back to the best available option.
+Set language to any ISO 639-1 code: en, es, de, ja, ko, ar, hi, pt, fr, zh, etc. If your preferred language isn't available, the Actor automatically falls back to the best available option and records it in selectedLanguage.

 How many videos can I process in one run?
 There is no hard limit.
-The Actor processes videos sequentially, so 100 videos take roughly 100x the time of a single video.
-For very large batches (1,000+), consider splitting into multiple runs.
+The Actor processes videos concurrently, so large batches benefit from parallelization.
+For very large datasets (10,000+ videos), consider splitting into multiple runs scheduled across time.

-Why are there more segments than the competitor?
-This Actor uses the ANDROID InnerTube API which often returns more detailed caption segmentation than web-based extraction.
-More segments means more precise timestamps.
+Why are there more segments than the competitor's output?
+This Actor uses the ANDROID InnerTube API, which often returns more detailed caption segmentation than web-based extraction.
+More segments means more precise timestamps for applications that need accurate time references.

 The transcript is in the wrong language.
-How do I fix this?
-Set the language parameter to the desired ISO 639-1 code (e.g., es for Spanish, ja for Japanese).
-If manual captions in that language aren't available, the Actor falls back to auto-generated captions, then to any available language.
-Check the availableLanguages field in the output to see all options.
+How do I fix it?
+Set language to the desired ISO 639-1 code (e.g., es for Spanish, ja for Japanese).
+Check availableLanguages in the output to see all options for that video.
+If the target language has only auto-generated captions, make sure includeAutoGenerated is true.

-I'm getting empty transcripts (segmentCount: 0).
+I'm getting segmentCount: 0.
 Why?
-Some videos genuinely have no captions — this is common with Shorts, music-only videos, and very old uploads.
-Check if captions are available by looking at the video on YouTube (click the CC button).
-If captions exist on YouTube but the Actor returns 0 segments, make sure includeAutoGenerated is set to true, since many videos only have auto-generated captions.
+Some videos genuinely have no captions — this is common with Shorts, music videos, and older uploads.
+Check if captions exist on YouTube by opening the video and clicking the CC button.
+If captions exist on YouTube but the Actor returns 0 segments, verify that includeAutoGenerated is true, since many videos only have auto-generated captions that are skipped when this option is off.